JNRowe/jnrowe.github.io/_sources/thoughts/nice_stories.txt

 Tell me about that friend whose child aced the `Eleven Plus`_, and has been accepted in to the school we all wish we had attended.

-Tell me how that old school friend who is building their own `Grand Designs`_-esque house.
+Tell me about that old school friend who is building their own `Grand Designs`_-esque house.

 I guess there is one reason I want to hear the bad stories, and it is very simple.  *If* there is some actionable thing I can do to help, then I *want* to know about it.
+If that isn't the case, just keep it to yourself.

 .. _Eleven Plus: http://en.wikipedia.org/wiki/Eleven_plus_exam
 .. _Grand Designs: http://www.channel4.com/programmes/grand-designs